 Integrated Border Enforcement Teams (IBETs): Multi-agency law enforcement teams that target cross-border criminal activity.
 Participating agencies include the Canada Border Services Agency, Royal Canadian Mounted Police, U.S. Customs and Border Protection, U.S. Coast Guard and U.S. Immigration and Customs Enforcement.

-International Standards Organization (ISO): International organization that develops standards to regulate a wide range of activities ranging from agriculture to medical devices to supply chain logistics to engineering.
+International Standards Organization (ISO): International organization that develops standards to regulate a wide scope of activities ranging from agriculture to medical devices to supply chain logistics to engineering.
 ISO standards are recognized and implemented by countries around the globe to ensure consistency and uniformity in business activities.

 Known Shipper Database: Web-based application developed by the TSA that was in use until October 2007.
 The database allowed IACs and air carriers to voluntarily input known shipper information, which could then be used to verify whether a shipper wishing to transport cargo on a passenger aircraft was an existing known shipper.